 Will Next Step Agents contact me during the transport?

 Yes, parents will always have not only the office phone number but will have the personal cell phone numbers to the agents transporting your child.
 Next Step does recommend parents avoid making contact during the transport, so not to upset the child.
 When possible the primary agent can text the parents with updates.
-If the parent has not heard from the agent and would like an update, you always have the option of calling the office and speaking with Anji or John to gain information on how your child is doing.
+If the parent has not heard from the agent and would like an update, you always have the option of calling the office and speaking with Anji to gain information on how your child is doing.
 But please know, the lead agent will update the parents at pre-determined times throughout the transport.
 If there are significant travel delays or issues throughout the transport, parents will be immediately contacted.